OpenNebula/docs/source/management_and_operations/capacity_planning/affinity.rst

 VM to Host Affinity
 --------------------------------------------------------------------------------

 Specifies a set of hosts where the VMs of a role can be allocated.
-This policy is set in a role basis using the ``HOST_AFFINED`` and ``HOST_ANTI_AFFINED`` attributes.
-The host affinity rules are compatible with any other rules applied to the role VMs.
+This policy is set on a role basis using the ``HOST_AFFINED`` and ``HOST_ANTI_AFFINED`` attributes.
+Host affinity rules are compatible with any other rules applied to the role VMs.

 For example, if you want to place the VMs implementing the database for your application in high performance hosts you could use: